 They wore their own shoes, some flat, some high, and it didn’t matter to me which they picked as long as they were comfortable.
 After all, I was wearing trainers!

 We went for grey three piece suits from Burton which we really loved and were really reasonably priced.
-All of the suits were from Burton.
 They all bought their own shoes, and ties were from Debenhams to match the maid of honor.
 Ryan had both of our dads wearing matching suits, as well as his twin brother (best man) and five of his best friends.

 The flowers are one of my favourite things about our wedding.
 We used Rachel Dampier Floral Design and she is the glue that held our entire wedding together.
 We chose soft pink and purple roses, mixed with carnations of a similar colour for the bridesmaids and centrepieces to help keep the cost down.
 We also had eucalyptus and gypsophila, and I ordered the most amazing paper roses made from Harry Potter pages dotted in amongst them.
 The Harry Potter roses were also used for the buttonholes.